jxnl/blog/docs/writing/posts/stochastic-software.md

 # 5 Question for AI Engineers to ask themselves

-This writing stems from my experience advising a few smaller startups.
-In particular, ones where there are plenty of junior software engineers trying to make a transition into machine learning and related fields.
-From this work I've noticed three things that I want to call out, address, and my goal is by the end of this article these younger developers will have a few questions they can ask themselves in order to have a better bias for decision making under uncertainty.
+This writing stems from my experience advising a few startups, particularly smaller ones with plenty of junior software engineers trying to transition into machine learning and related fields.
+From this work, I've noticed three topics that I want to address.
+My aim is that, by the end of this article, these younger developers will be equipped with key questions they can ask themselves to improve their ability to make decisions under uncertainty.

 1. Would I make more progress if I set up an experiment?
 2. Do I know what I want to measure and improve when I set up this experiment?